Photo: Vicente Garcia Mekis

 ‘My paintings and installations are constructions that amplify the relationship between time and memory.
 I use materials – primarily paper – that may be familiar to a viewer, but are not immediately recognizable out of context.
 With this medium, I am interested in preserving the ‘what was’ and in elevating the ‘as is’ to represent what remains present in memory with the passing of time – the colors, light, shapes and patterns of what is encountered in daily life.’

-In addition to his studio practice, Wallace is curator of Main Window, a community-focused art presentation space in Brooklyn and serves on the Board of Directors for Smack Mellon, a Dumbo art institution that presents the work of emerging and underrepresented artists.
+In addition to his studio practice, Wallace is curator of Main Window, a community-focused art presentation space in Brooklyn.
+He lives and works between New York City and Lecce, Italy.

 For more information, please contact jeff@jeffwallacenyc.com.